districtC O U R T

 The District Court in Haskell has exclusive jurisdiction within the territorial limits of the City of Haskell, Arkansas, and including the area of Saline County outside of our city limits patrolled by Arkansas State Police.

 This Court exercises jurisdiction over traffic violations, misdemeanor criminal cases, and violations of the city ordinance.
-All citations and fines will still be paid at Haskell City Hall.
+All citations and fines will be paid at Bryant District Court.
 Personal check, cashier’s check, or money order only.
 Cash not accepted.
 All court sessions will be held at the Bryant District Courtroom.

 - The Bailiff will make an announcement first.
 Everyone is asked to be quiet and respectful when court business is being conducted.
 Disruptive behavior such as talking, laughing, shouting or creating other loud disturbances will not be tolerated.